IAmJonoBo/Prometheus/docs/quality-gates.md

 Quality gates ensure Prometheus ships trustworthy decisions and retains audit confidence.
 Contributors should treat this checklist as mandatory before merging features or rolling out new configurations.
+The guidance aligns with ISO 9001 evidence-based decision-making expectations and NIST 800-137 continuous monitoring practices so regulated teams can map controls without translation.

 ## Verification layers